naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 ![Detailed architecture diagram](./Architecture-diagram---detailed.png)

 When a user uploads a PDF, the backend saves the PDF to the "PDF File Storage", a directory on our machine, in addition to notifying the worker of the task via Redis.
-Similarly, when the Worker finishes generating the audio, it saves the WAV file to the "Audio File Storage" in another directory.
+Similarly, when the worker finishes generating the audio, it saves the WAV file to the "Audio File Storage" in another directory.
 The SQL `task` table includes references to both the PDF and audio file paths.

 ## Kubernetes Configuration

 Since this system has multiple components involved, running each component in a container can help reduce the overhead of setting everything up.
-Each of these components involves its own set of libraries that must be installed (for example, the Worker requires some hefty machine learning libaries like HuggingFace, and the Frontend needs a bunch of NPM packages).
+Each of these components involves its own set of libraries that must be installed (for example, the worker requires some hefty machine learning libaries like HuggingFace, and the frontend needs a bunch of NPM packages).
 Instead of installing all these dependencies on our machine and dealing with any versioning conflicts, each component can be packaged as a container image with all of the libraries already installed.

-I opted to organize these packages using Kubernetes, for the sake of learning.
+I opted to organize these packages using Kubernetes, mostly for the sake of doing a hands-on project with K8s.
 Kubernetes will also allow us to deploy this application to the cloud and enable stuff like auto-scaling.
 This could be very useful if multiple users are generating audiobooks, as each worker process can take quite a while.

 Translating our app architecture into Kubernetes component gives us this: